 As an experienced Clackamas general dentist, Dr. Jeremy Suess and the rest of our team at Clackamas Smiles believe that regular dental care needs to start early in a child’s life to ensure a healthy foundation for their oral health development.

-Dr. Suess and our team of gentle and caring dental hygienists are excited to welcome our youngest patients to the Clackamas Smiles family.
+Dr. Suess and our team of gentle and caring dental professionals are excited to welcome our youngest patients to the Clackamas Smiles family.
 As we begin the journey towards enjoying a healthy smile for a lifetime, we understand that many parents have questions about their child’s oral health.
-With that in mind, here are a few answers to some common questions regarding when bring your child in to see a Clackamas pediatric dentist.
+With that in mind, here are a few answers to some common questions regarding when bring your child in to see a Clackamas general dentist that sees kids.

 When should I schedule my child’s first appointment?

 The American Academy of Pediatric Dentistry recommends that parents schedule their child’s first visit to see the dentist by the age of one, or shortly after the first tooth eruption, whichever comes first.
 While this may seem like a young age, early dental care helps to ensure that a child’s oral health development continues on schedule without any delays.

 It’s tempting to think of a child’s baby teeth as temporary, but they actually play a very important role in protecting a child’s long-term oral health.

 Baby teeth act as space holders that work to help guide permanent teeth into position.
 When a child loses baby teeth at too young an age, permanent teeth can form crooked, crowded, or misaligned.
 This can create a need for orthodontic treatment to restore a child’s oral health.
 It can also increase the risk a child could develop an eating or speech disorder that would also require treatment to correct.

 Fortunately, parents can help to lower their child’s risk of dental problems and get their child’s oral development off to a quality start by scheduling regular exams with our Clackamas general dentist.